Avebury (village): Notable buildings

 The parish has three Grade I listed buildings: St James' church, Avebury Manor, and the Great Barn at Manor Farm, north-east of the church.
 The late 17th-century barn has nine bays under a thatched roof; it was restored in 1978 and is used as a museum by the National Trust.

 Beckhampton House began c.1745 as a large coaching inn on the Bath road; alterations in the 19th century included the addition of a stone porch.
 Built in brick with limestone sills, the house has three storeys and a five-bay front.
 Since 1855 it has been the farmhouse for the racehorse stables.
 A nearby 17th-century house, two storeys in stone with a thatched roof, is now the Waggon and Horses pub; additions in the late 19th century and early 20th are described as picturesque by Historic England.

 West Kennett House was built c.1800.
 A three-storey house with a five-bay brick front and columned porch, it is described by Orbach as "rather urban Late Georgian".

 Avebury Manor

 Avebury Manor and Garden is a National Trust property in the village, near the church, consisting of the manor house and its garden.
 The house was begun c.1557 by William Dunch, extended in 1601 and partly rebuilt c.1907; it is Grade I listed.
 Since 1938 its 18th-century stables have housed a museum, now the Alexander Keiller Museum.
 A well-preserved 16th-century circular dovecote in the grounds is Grade II* listed.

 Governance

 Avebury is a civil parish with an elected parish council.
 It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.
+For Westminster elections, the parish is within the East Wiltshire constituency.